csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  * This section will be used to assess the value of the features built

 ### Create Account/ Signup:
-For the first time, the users who visit CanerChat can use the button on the front page to create an account for them.
+For the first time, the users who visit CancerChat can use the button on the front page to create an account for them.
-At the signup page, users will be asked to enter some basic account information (enter email, user name, birth date and password) and also choose the purpose of using this app as well as the cancer type.
-After register accounts, it will be automatically directed to the app main page.
+At the signup page, users will be asked to enter some basic account information (enter email, user name, birth date and password) and also choose the purpose of using this app as well as their cancer types.
+After registering, they will be automatically directed to the app main page.

 ### Login:
 On the front page, Users can login with their email and password.
 Besides, users can click on the checkbox and let CancerChat app to remember your email account.